trailofbits/bisc/README.md

 ##Installation

 ###Windows
 The most tested and support installation of BISC is on Windows utilizing the Cygwin shell.
 Note that BISC utilizes the librex gem, which Windows Defender will flag as malware and remove.
 As such, it is encouraged that you run BISC inside of a VM in which Windows Defender has been disabled.

 ####BISC on Windows with Cygwin

-NOTE: If you have Ruby and RubyGems installed on your local windows computer this method will not work.
+*NOTE:* If you have Ruby and RubyGems installed on your local windows computer this method will not work.
 See the tutorial 'BISC on Windows with Powershell'

-1.)
-Install Ruby and git from cygwin installer.
+#####Install Ruby and git from cygwin installer.
 For Ruby, simply select 'Ruby' from the main package selection window.
 This will automatically install Ruby 1.9.3 as well as all of the dependencies needed.
-For git, expand out

-the Devel tab and look for the package simply named 'git', and mark this package for installation.
+For git, expand out the Devel tab and look for the package simply named 'git', and mark this package for installation.

-2.)
-Install Ruby's 'bundle' gem
+#####Install Ruby's 'bundle' gem
 ```bash
 User@vm ~/bisc
 $ gem install bundle